ridachafyq/project3-cv-layout-3/README.md

 # Project 3 — CV Layout 3

-A **CSS-only interactive CV** to practice modern UI patterns and accessibility.
+ modern and interactive CV built using **HTML & CSS only**.
+This project focuses on advanced layout techniques, clean UI design, and accessibility without using JavaScript.

 ## Features